A Tale of Santa Claus, Hypergraphs and Matroids: An algorithm for Matroid Max-Min Allocation

-Our last lemma will show that a constant fraction of the nodes which could be swapped out of the augmenting tree come from the same \textit{layer} in the tree.
+Our last lemma will show a constant fraction of nodes that could be swapped out of the augmenting tree come from the same layer.
 This allows us to swap out enough nodes from the same layer to make substantial progress with each iteration.
-Here $C'$ and $\tilde{C}$ are labelled the same as in the algorithm.
+Here, $C'$ and $\widetilde{C}$ are labeled the same as in Algorithm \ref{fig:swap}.